OlinREVO/CAN_101/Tut_3__Blinky_In_Depth/README.md

 #include <util/delay.h>
 ```

-This allows us to use the _delay_ms() function.
-The util/delay.h library calls on the F_CPU macro, which is why F_CPU needs to be defined at the very top of the code.
-Can you piece together why the F_CPU is necessary for delays?
+This allows us to use the `_delay_ms()` function.
+The `util/delay.h` library calls on the `FCPU` macro, which is why `FCPU` needs to be defined at the very top of the code.
+Can you piece together why the `FCPU` is necessary for delays?